ONRECORD will help you gather evidence to prove harassment and bullying

-Although bullying can be just the same as harassment it is not in itself a criminal offence, whereas harassment is.
+Although bullying [link to bullying service page] can be just the same as harassment it is not in itself a criminal offence, whereas harassment is.
 Unless bullying amounts to conduct defined as harassment in the Equality Act 2010 it is not possible to make a complaint to an Employment Tribunal about it.

 Harassment and bullying can make you feel anxious, humiliated, angry and demotivated.
 It can also lead to illness, absence from work, job insecurity and even resignation.
 Almost always job performance is affected and relations in the workplace suffer.

 Employers are responsible for preventing harassment and bullying at work and it is in their interests to try to prevent it because the costs to the business may lead to poor employee relations, low morale, inefficiency and potentially the loss of staff.

 What can I do if I’m being bullied or harassed at work?

 See if you can sort it out yourself first.
 If you can’t, talk to your: